Financial Management

 • 💡For functions of financial management, use real-world examples to illustrate how decisions impact business value, and clearly differentiate roles like controller versus treasurer.

-• 💡Always show your workings clearly.
-In calculation-based questions, marks are often awarded for correct methodology even if the final answer is wrong.
-Use sub-totals and label each step.
+• 💡Always show your workings in calculations.
+Examiners award marks for method even if the final answer is incorrect, so clearly label each step.

 Common Mistakes